-Alaska’s Mileage Plan offers award travel on 16 different partner airlines, which can help you reach more destinations in the U.S. as well as international markets that aren’t served by Alaska Airlines – for a total of 900 additional destinations worldwide.
+Alaska’s Mileage Plan offers award travel on more than 15 different partner airlines, which can help you reach more destinations in the U.S. as well as international markets that aren’t served by Alaska Airlines – for a total of 900 destinations worldwide.

 Fees and Taxes

 All travel comes with some government taxes and mandatory fees.
 These start at $11.20 for a round-trip domestic ticket but can be higher, particularly for international travel.
 Alaska Airlines will collect these fees in addition to the miles you redeem.

 Some additional fees apply to partner awards.
 Each traveler must pay $12.50 in each direction, or $25 for round-trip travel.
 There may also be carrier surcharges if you fly on British Airways or Icelandair.
 Finally, booking an award by phone requires an additional $15, but most travel can be booked online to avoid this fee.

 Alaska doesn’t collect any fees if you change or cancel an award 60 days or more before departure.
 The cost is $125 per person within 60 days, but this is waived if you booked a refundable award or if you have MVP Gold or 75K elite status.